Food Tour in Salamanca

-The food scene in Salamanca is best discovered on foot — walk between Plaza Mayor and New Cathedral to taste what makes this city's culinary identity distinct.
+The food scene in Salamanca is best discovered on foot — walk between Plaza Mayor, University of Salamanca and New Cathedral to taste what makes this city's culinary identity distinct.
 Tuck into lesser-known corners like Casa Lis for the dishes visitors rarely find.
 From morning market runs to late-night street food, every neighborhood here has its own flavor.

-While Salamanca is best known for history and architecture, stops like Plaza Mayor and New Cathedral sit alongside bakeries and cafes tucked into side streets — and quieter spots like Casa Lis where the real locals eat.
+While Salamanca is best known for history and architecture, stops like Plaza Mayor and University of Salamanca sit alongside bakeries and cafes tucked into side streets — and quieter spots like Casa Lis where the real locals eat.
 A food-focused walk connects the culinary landmarks with the places that reflect daily life, turning a sightseeing route into an edible discovery.

 Find the frog carved into the university facade — tradition says students who spot it without help will pass their exams.